8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 Enjoy using remote control toys?
 Step it up a notch with app-controlled toys.
 These are also a great option if you want to play with a partner long-distance.
 These are some of the very best vibrating butt plugs with app control options in my opinion.

-Best Rimming Butt Plugs
+Best Rimming Plugs

 This section is going to be a bit different as I don’t have options from multiple manufacturers for you here.
 Rimming plugs were invented and pioneered by B-Vibe, and they are still pretty much the only company making them!
 In short, rimming plugs utilise rotating beads in the neck to mimic the sensation of being rimmed (that’s when someone uses their tongue on your butt.
 Many people find it incredibly erotic.)

-Check out B-Vibe’s rimming butt plug range, which come in sizes from petite to extra large and range in price from $159.99 to $174.99.
+Check out B-Vibe’s vibrating rimming butt plug range, which come in sizes from petite to extra large and range in price from $159.99 to $174.99.

-Best Vibrating Glass and Metal Butt Plugs
+Best Vibrating Glass and Metal Anal Plugs

 There are many glass and metal butt plugs on the market, but far fewer that vibrate.
 As such, I’ve combined them into one for this post.
 If you’re in the mood for something rigid, glass and metal are great options.
 They’re also great for temperature play as they conduct heat well.
 And, since they don’t dampen the vibrations in the same way that silicone does, they can be seriously intense.